mhwlng/dashboard-elite/README.md

 https://www.aliexpress.com/item/1005002750546378.html

-Angled micro USB cable (use the 'UP' version) :
+Angled micro USB cable (use the 'UP' version, not for the big version) :

 https://www.aliexpress.com/item/32901092351.html